 During the time when an investigation is active, any person may bring an action in the district court located in the county where the data are being maintained to authorize disclosure of investigative data.
 The court may order that all or part of the data relating to a particular investigation be released to the public or to the person bringing the action.
 In making the determination as to whether investigative data shall be disclosed, the court shall consider whether the benefit to the person bringing the action or to the public outweighs any harm to the public, to the agency or to any person identified in the data.
 The data in dispute shall be examined by the court in camera.

-Active or inactive investigative data that identify a victim of child abuse or neglect reported under section 626.556 are private data on individuals.
-Active or inactive investigative data that identify a reporter of child abuse or neglect under section 626.556 are confidential data on individuals, unless the subject of the report compels disclosure under section 626.556, subdivision 11.
+Active or inactive investigative data that identify a victim of child abuse or neglect reported under chapter 260E are private data on individuals.
+Active or inactive investigative data that identify a reporter of child abuse or neglect under chapter 260E are confidential data on individuals, unless the subject of the report compels disclosure under section 260E.21, subdivision 4, or 260E.35.

-Investigative data that become inactive under subdivision 7, clause (a) or (b), and that relate to the alleged abuse or neglect of a child by a person responsible for the child's care, as defined in section 626.556, subdivision 2, are private data.
+Investigative data that become inactive under subdivision 7, clause (a) or (b), and that relate to the alleged abuse or neglect of a child by a person responsible for the child's care, as defined in section 260E.03, are private data.

 Active or inactive investigative data that identify a victim of vulnerable adult maltreatment under section 626.557 are private data on individuals.
 Active or inactive investigative data that identify a reporter of vulnerable adult maltreatment under section 626.557 are private data on individuals.